 This course is intended for students taking the MOS (Microsoft Office Specialist) certification exams.
-This course consists of five modules-Word, Excel, Access, PowerPoint, and Outlook.
-Students will review Microsoft Office 2021 features and complete a certified MOS exam at the end of each module.
+This course consists of five modules-Word, Excel, PowerPoint, Access, and Outlook.
+Students will review Microsoft Office features and complete a certified MOS exam at the end of each module.
+This class teaches to and requires the most current version of Microsoft Office for Windows.

-BIM 280 or instructor permission.
+Successful completion of BIM 280A or corequisite BIM 280A, or instructor permission.